YouthDrivingChange/ydc.org/about.md

   <h3 style="color: #333; font-weight: 700; margin-top: 30px;">Our Story</h3>
   <p>YouthDrivingChange started long before a team was ever officially formed.
 Growing up, I watched my mom ride in the BikeMS event year after year, witnessing firsthand the incredible power of a community uniting for a cure.</p>
   <p>In 2022, the moment I was finally old enough to start a team of my own, I didn't hesitate.
 What began as a mission rooted in family tradition has since become deeply personal.
-Today, I have close friends who are living with multiple sclerosis.
+Today, YouthDrivingChange has raised over $188,000 and I have close friends who are living with multiple sclerosis.
 Seeing their daily strength fuels our team's urgency.
 We aren't just riding for a cause anymore, we are riding for our friends, our families, and a future free of MS.</p>

   <hr style="border: 0; border-top: 1px solid #eaeaea; margin: 35px 0;">